google-site-verification=qebyIN8CSUMNvhHaDNBrIWZh2E-TijjKnXwDY7BHHgg

 Notarizing Wills: When Is It Necessary?

 A last will dictates how a person’s assets will be distributed after death.
 Many states do not require a will to be notarized, but most require witnesses.
+However, some individuals notarize a self-proving affidavit, simplifying probate by proving the will’s validity without requiring witness testimony.

 Living Trusts

-A living trust allows a person (the grantor) to place assets into a trust for management during their lifetime and after death.
-Unlike wills, trusts must be notarized to be legally binding.
+A living trust allows a person (the grantor) to place assets into a trust for management

-Powers of Attorney
+Power of Attorney

-A power of attorney (POA) document gives an appointed person (the agent) the authority to make financial, legal, or medical decisions on behalf of another individual (the principal).
+A power of attorney (POA) document gives an appointed person (the agent) the authority to make financial, legal,

 Types of Power of Attorney